Chrisfaherty/CI_PP1_TBB/README.md

     * The footer section keeps the social media links static at the bottom of the page,
     * The facebook, Instagram & discord links open up a new webpace when they are clicked on,
     * The icons were sourced and imported from font awosome,
     * To make the footer responsive for both mobile and desktop screens.
 It will stay th the bottom of your screen on mobile so you always have access to the links.
+    * User stories covered 7 & 14.

 ![This is an screenshot of the footer section](docs/readme.md/features/the-footer-section.png)